 “Religion is no Enemy to good Manners, to learn a due poise and composure of body is not unlawful, provided it be done without a provocation to uncleanness, and be not a nurse of pride and vanity.”

 Dance master Stepney, however, had a differing opinion.
-He believed that he could bring more people closer to God in an hour of his dance lessons than the clergy could in an hour of their lecturing, and he said so as he continued offering his dance lessons.
+He believed he could bring more people closer to God in an hour of his dance lessons than the clergy could in an hour of their lecturing.
+He said so, too, as he continued offering his dance lessons.

 Stepney demanded a jury trial and Shrimpton posted his bond.
 Not surprisingly, the trial did not go well.
 Stepney was convicted and fined 100 £ in February of 1686.